 Marlow means driftwood.

 And beyond that, and as absolutely devastating as baby loss is, I firmly believe that we as a society need to talk about it more.
 Life and death go hand in hand.
 We cannot escape it; not talking about pregnancy loss will not prevent it from happening.
 In my personal experience, glossing over the realities of miscarriage and stillbirth does nothing except to alienate those who experience it.
 When we act like pregnancy and childbirth are risk free, if only we do everything "right," families are blindsided by the enormity of it all.
-What's more, we force mothers to blame themselves.
+What's more, we force people to blame themselves.
 Clearly if they had just followed "doctor's orders" their baby wouldn't be dead...

 This is why even though I don't share often about this issue, I refuse to act like pregnancy and infant loss doesn't exist.
-It happens on a far larger scale than most people realize, and these mothers are the strongest people I know.
+It happens on a far larger scale than most people realize, and these families are the strongest people I know.
 This is also why I volunteer with Empty Arms.
-To help these families document their time together and to show the world that their babies - and their motherhood - matter.
+To help these families document their time together and to show the world that their babies - and their stories - matter.

 If you or someone you know is struggling because of pregnancy, infant loss, or the death of a child, please know that you are not alone.
 There are millions of us in your corner, from all around the globe, in all walks of life.
 Here in Saskatoon, Empty Arms offers peer support, among their incredible array of services, all of which are 100% free of charge for grieving families.